How to Get Google Reviews: The Ultimate Guide (2019 Edition)

 - This means your ads get a lower click-through rate (CTR) than your competitor.

-- Then your AdWords Quality Score goes down, since your CTR has a big impact on Quality Score.
+- Then your Google Ads Quality Score goes down, since your CTR has a big impact on Quality Score.

 - A low Quality Score means Google requires you bid more than your competitor to get the same ad placement your competitor gets, since your competitor has a better Quality Score due to higher CTR.